 Common uses for cloud computing include:

-All you need to get started with cloud computing is a credit card.
+All you need to get started with cloud computing is am internet connection and a credit card.
 “The cloud enables businesses to try applications almost instantly,” explains Mike Fleming, founder of Cloudfortyseven, a company that provides cloud computing services.
 “It’s always there, like a utility service.”

 Most cloud services charge a monthly fee.
 Although cheap at first glance, these charges do add up over time.

 “Cloud computing may offer a small cost saving, but it’s not all about cost,” confirms Craig Sharp, MD at Abussi, a Birmingham-based IT support business which helps clients decide whether the cloud is right for them.
 “It’s about flexibility and reliability, with cost coming in third.”

 Cloud computing is flexible in two main ways: